docker/docs/engine/security/trust/trust_automation.md

 ## Adding a Delegation's Private Key

-To automate importing a Delegation's Private to the local Docker trust store, we need to pass a passphrase for the new key.
+To automate importing a delegation's private key to the local Docker trust store, we need to pass a passphrase for the new key.
 This passphase will be required everytime that delegator signs a tag.